smar377/kubernetes/cka-with-practice-tests-udemy/scheduling/manual-scheduling-lab/README.md

 $ kubectl get pods --watch
 ```

-### 6. Now schedule the same pod on the `controlplane` node.
-Delete and recreate the POD if necessary.
+### 6. Now schedule the same Pod on the `controlplane` node.
+Delete and recreate the Pod if necessary.

 *Note*: We will use directly the second method we learned above, meaning the `replace` command.